Aliases for FTL Gene

 GeneCards Summary for FTL Gene

 FTL (Ferritin Light Chain) is a Protein Coding gene.
-Diseases associated with FTL include Neurodegeneration With Brain Iron Accumulation 3 and Hyperferritinemia With Or Without Cataract.
-Among its related pathways are Vesicle-mediated transport and Clathrin derived vesicle budding.
+Diseases associated with FTL include Hyperferritinemia With Or Without Cataract and Neurodegeneration With Brain Iron Accumulation 3.
+Among its related pathways are Clathrin derived vesicle budding and NRF2 pathway.
 Gene Ontology (GO) annotations related to this gene include identical protein binding and ferric iron binding.
 An important paralog of this gene is FTH1.

 Stores iron in a soluble, non-toxic, readily available form.
 Important for iron homeostasis.
 Iron is taken up in the ferrous form and deposited as ferric hydroxides after oxidation.
 Also plays a role in delivery of iron to cells.
 Mediates iron uptake in capsule cells of the developing kidney (By similarity).